 Later that year we cycled the Danube river, from Ulm in Germany to Vienna, Austria.
 A great cycling holiday, easy terrain, great scenery and very safe all along the way, you could even do it with kids.
 That movie is a bit tongue-in-cheek but gives an idea of what it’s like.
 I’m cycling all year using a fun and very efficient electric-assisted bike, and it’s my primary way to go places, combined with our fantastic Swiss trains.
 As someone said, cycling regularly makes you happier, healthier and with more money in your pockets, way to go!

 I got my international sea sailing license (ICC) in 2015, sail regularly on Swiss lakes and at sea, including some occasional racing like on the historic Pen Duick II.
 Good design stands the test of time, there’s a lot to learn by sailing on a 50-years old boat that still keeps up with the best in terms of holding up to serious weather.
-I’m also involved as a skipper for a local association that organizes sailing camps at sea for young people.
+I’m also involved as a skipper and flotilla master for a local association that organizes sailing camps at sea for young people.

 1989 to 2006 – working as an independent